-Currently POM Planning uses four main tactical strategies in our core portfolios.
+Currently POM Wealth Management uses four main tactical strategies in our core portfolios.
 In addition to the four listed on this page, we utilize other three other tactical strategies designed for smaller accounts and tactical AI (Artificial Intelligence).

 Tactical Strategy #1

 Investment Philosophy—this strategy analyzes and recognizes technical patterns in the market to help deliver long-term, repeatable results.
-We use quantitative analysis to remove emotion from our decision making.
+We use quantitative analysis to remove emotion from our decision-making.
 A disciplined methodology underlies everything this manager does.
-The model has been built over 18 years, are based on a continuous process of design, test, validate and repeat.
+The model has been built over 18 years, and is based on a continuous process of design, test, validate, and repeat.

 Strategy Objective—this strategy aims to capture 85% of the market’s upside, while limiting our losses to 50% of its downside, so that over the long-term, the goal is to grow money at 35% more than a buy & hold strategy.